⇲ Christian Martyrs in the Roman Empire

 We see an amazing picture in front of us.
 Emperors, rulers and judges in injustice and cruelty were unable to overcome the innocent Christians who, without any weapons were able to withstand and overcome.
 The rulers, with their raised voices and beastly violence, went after those who opposed their doctrine.
 Yet the Christians, weak yet strong, peaceful but steadfast, with amazing patience, with wondrous endurance and in complete humility and strong faith stood up to them.
 They frustrated the kings and rulers after they failed to subdue them.

 The courts were filled with fanatic pagans.
-We hear the unjust rulings without any defense (it was not allowed for any Christians to speak in his own defense, defending the truth.)
+We hear the unjust rulings without any defense (it was not allowed for any Christians to speak in their own defense, defending the truth.)
 The judgment is based on one question, ‘Are you a Christian?’
-If the answer is ‘yes, I am Christian,’ then they have confessed to a crime and the spectators would shout, ‘death to the Christian!’
+If the answer is ‘yes, I am Christian,’ then they have confessed to a crime and the spectators would shout, ‘Death to the Christian!’

 Evaluating Martyrdom